+Associate Professor Shirley McClerklin-Motley, Coordinator of the Social Work major

-Assistant Professor Shirley McClerklin-Motley Assistant Professor Elaine Townsend
+Assistant Professor Elizabeth Scott Hill

 The overall mission of Coker College's Bachelor of Social Work program is to increase the pool of competent professional social workers in Darlington County and the Pee Dee area of the state of South Carolina.
 In keeping with this mission, and building on a liberal arts foundation, the social work program's curriculum is designed to provide graduates with the training necessary to integrate and apply the knowledge, values, and skills of the social work profession in order to become competent baccalaureate generalist practitioners.
 Social work majors are prepared for generalist practice in a variety of settings in the region as well as with diverse client systems of various sizes, and for admission into graduate social work education.
 Students who complete the social work major graduate with a Council on Social Work Education accredited Bachelor of Social Work (BSW) degree.
 They are eligible to seek state licensure in social work at the baccalaureate level (LBSW).
 Social work BSW graduates can also apply for advanced standing in Master's of Social Work (MSW) programs, which will reduce the length of time required to complete a graduate social work degree by one year.